Doing Business Here

 The area has a good network of Chambers of Commerce, representative bodies and links to the Universities and Further Education Colleges; providing access to contacts, research and assistance when required.

 Overall Gross Value Added in Mid and East Antrim is £3.3bn in 2018

 The Borough has a highly productive workforce with work based productivity (GVA) well above the NI average (£71,490 per head vs. £53,304 per head).

 Planning - No.1 in Northern Ireland

 No.1 in Northern Ireland for processing planning applications.

 Alongside our tailored services, we offer ever-evolving property and land portfolios, assisting companies to easily locate within the Borough.
 Grade A office space is available £10-15/sq. ft.
 If a new build is an option, Mid and East Antrim is No.1 in NI for processing planning applications.
 The planning process is advancing in speed, with an average turnaround for planning applications of only seven weeks versus a NI target of 15 weeks.

 Additional FDI funding

-Michelin Development Fund offers financial support through loans, as well as business expertise and advice, to small and medium sized enterprises (SMEs) that employ up to 250 people.
+Michelin Development Fund offers financial support through grants, loans, as well as business expertise and advice, to small and medium sized enterprises (SMEs) that employ up to 250 people.

 Applicants are able to choose financial help, business expertise/advice, or both.
 Support is available to viable projects that can demonstrate the potential to create quality sustainable jobs.